Apply to our Grant

 • Organize your files: We suggest saving all documents in one folder so you’re ready to apply.

-• Mark your calendar with the application opening dates so you’re ready to apply: January 1, April 1, July 1, October 1.
+• Mark your calendar with the application opening dates so you’re ready to apply: January 5, April 1, July 6, October 1.

 • Create an account on the Submittable platform.
+Service providers can NOT apply on your behalf.

 • Separate applications: Submit a separate application for each child if you are applying for more than one.